topogram/graph-query/README.md

 It is super simple :

-* You input **queries** in plain text or via command-line to select nodes / edges and apply actions on them.
+* You input **queries** in plain text or via command-line to select nodes / edges and apply actions on them (add, delete, show, hide, etc).
-* All modifications are stored using **commits**, so any changes can easily be done / undone / moderated / etc
+* All modifications are stored using **commits**, so you can easily maintain a clean state of you graphs and do / undo / moderate changes.
-* Everything is serializable in **JSON**, so you can store the data using databases, plain files or just a simple array.
+* Everything is serializable in **JSON**, so all data can be stored in databases, plain files or just plain arrays.

 It works with node or in the browser -- see the [`/examples`](/examples) folder.